-FRIDAY, MARCH 21 st , 2025 15:20-17:00 Multiple Sclerosis (continued) HALL A Chairs: Andrijana Bogoje, Croatia; Larysa Sokolova, Ukraine 15:20-16:10 Digital technology should replace neurological examination Capsule: The neurological examination remains an important piece of a patient's assessment, and its value has not been ques students and neurology residents.
+FRIDAY, MARCH 21 ST , 2025 15:20-17:00 Multiple Sclerosis (continued) HALL A Chairs: Andrijana Bogoje, Croatia; Larysa Sokolova, Ukraine 15:20-16:10 Digital technology should replace neurological examination Capsule: The neurological examination remains an important part of a patient's assessment, and its value has not been quest, students and neurology residents.
 A clinical provider can assess non-verbal cues, patient history, and subtle physical signs.
 He highly subjective and relies on a clinician's experience, intuition, and ability to observe subtle changes in a patient's behavior, a abilities.
-Digital technology holds the promise that it may augment the neurological examination in numerous ways.
-Some of a clinical reality, including advanced neuroimaging (like MRI or CT scans).
-Novel digital tests can track motor function, reflexes, intelligence (AI) and machine learning can assist in analyzing patterns in large datasets, which can enhance the accuracy of di This debate will elucidate whether digital technology is capable of replacing the neurological examination all together by providata points. owever, the physical examination is motor skills, speech, and cognitive these technologies are already and cognitive abilities.
-Artificial iagnoses.
-15:20-15:30 Moderator: Olaf Stuve, USA Introduction and Pre-Debate Voting 15:30-15:45 Yes: Letizia Leocani, Italy 15:45-16:00 No: Tjalf Ziemssen , Germany 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-17:00 PET scanning should be a regular part of the follow up routine in patients with progressive MS Capsule: 16:10-16:20 Moderator: Letizia Leocani, Italy Introduction and Pre-Debate Voting 16:20-16:35 Yes: Friedemann Paul , Germany 16:35-16:50 No: Eva Havrdova , Czech Republic 16:50-17:00 10.50-17.00 Discussion, Rebuttals and Post-Debate Voting 17:00-18:00 e-Posters Guided Tour
+Digital technology holds the promise that it may augment neurological examination in numerous ways.
+Some of these reality, including advanced neuroimaging (like MRI or CT scans).
+Novel digital tests can track motor function, reflexes, and could and machine learning can assist in analyzing patterns in large datasets, which can enhance the accuracy of diagnoses.
+This debate will elucidate whether digital technology is capable of replacing the neurological examination all together by providata points. owever, the physical examination is motor skills, speech, and cognitive se technologies are already clinical gnitive abilities.
+Artificial intelligence 15:20-15:30 Moderator: Larysa Sokolova, Ukraine Introduction and Pre-Debate Voting 15:30-15:45 Yes: Letizia Leocani, Italy 15:45-16:00 No: Tjalf Ziemssen , Germany 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-17:00 PET scanning should be a regular part of the follow up routine in patients with progressive MS Capsule : The role of PET (Positron Emission Tomography) scanning in the routine follow-up of patients with progressive multipestablished.
+While PET scans can provide valuable metabolic and functional insights, their routine use in progressive MS follows: , , , 16:10-16:20 Moderator: Letizia Leocani, Italy Introduction and Pre-Debate Voting 16:20-16:35 Yes: Friedemann Paul, Germany 16:35-16:50 No: Eva Havrdova , Czech Republic 16:50-17:00 Discussion, Rebuttals and Post-Debate Voting 17:00-18:00 e-Posters Guided Tour